 We love open source software and open data, and try to use tools available to the wider community whenever possible.
-Some of our favorites include:
+The data science stack underlying our platforms and analyses includes the following:

 Python has become one of the most popular languages for scientific calculations and data analysis, and we love it too!
 We’re currently using the Anaconda Python 3 distribution, which is packaged up by the kind folks at Continuum Analytics.